-This point is illustrated in Figure 54.
-In section A of this figure, a convex demand curve is shown shifting to the right.
+This point is illustrated in Figure A.2.
+In the left-hand section of this figure, a convex demand curve is shown shifting to the right.
 The supply curve, however, happens to be inelastic (fixed stock).
 As a result, although the demand curve has moved to the right, the intersection point of the demand and supply curves has necessarily (because of the inelasticity of the supply curve) moved upward.
 A higher price is paid for the same quantity as before.